learn-co-curriculum/java-mod-10-cassandra-guarantees/README.md

 A benefit of Cassandra's design is that these considerations can be tuned for any given transaction.
-You could select from one extreme of requiring all nodes to acknowledge reads and writes, to the other extreme of only needing a single acknowledgment.
+You could select from one extreme of requiring all nodes to acknowledge reads and writes, to the other extreme of only needing an acknowledgment from a single node.
 This does directly play into the performance of the system however, so maximum consistency in Cassandra could be less performant than equivalent Relational systems.

 - [Configurable Consistency](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/dml/dmlConfigConsistency.html)